Guides

 Where should I check Subnautica 2 system requirements?

-Use the Steam store page as the source of truth because Early Access specs and performance notes can change.
+Start with the Steam store page because Early Access specs and performance notes can change.

 Can older GPUs run Subnautica 2?